Cossacks II: Napoleonic Wars: Gameplay

 The Cossacks series has always been noted for having a large number of units on screen simultaneously, and that all are controllable at the same time; this game is no exception.
 The limit of soldiers that can be used at the same time is 64,000, a large number compared to other real-time strategy video games.
-Only the Total War series can come close to this number, with ten thousand being the maximum number of soldiers usable at a time.

 Game modes

 In the game, there are two different modes, single-player, and multi-player.
 In single player, three different modes may be played: campaign (tutorial), Battle for Europe (turn-based, much like Risk), and Skirmish/Historical Battles.
 In multiplayer, players can play a game over the internet.